Onyx Slipper Limpet Shell, Crepidula onyx

 Onyx Slipper Limpet, Crepidula onyx.
 Shell collected within the greater Magdalena Bay complex, Baja California Sur, May 2019.
 Size: 5.7 cm (2.2 inches) x 3.5 cm (1.4 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-Onyx Slipper Limpets are found attached to rocks and other shells or on mud substrate, in mating stacks up to sixteen shells high, in the intertidal zone to depths up to 79 m (260 feet).
-They range from Southern California to Chile, including the Galapagos Islands.
-They have also been introduced in both Japan and the Puget Sound, in Washington State where they are now considered to be invasive.
-In the Sea of Cortez they range from Santa Rosalia, Baja California Sur to Cabo San Lucas.
+Habitat and Description: Onyx Slipper Limpets are found attached to rocks and other shells or on mud substrate.
+They are sometimes found in mating stacks, up to sixteen shells high.
+They live in the intertidal zone, and to depths up to 79 m (260 feet).
+They are a subtropical to tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean with the exception that they are absent from north of Santa Rosalia, Baja California Sur in the Sea of Cortez.
+They have also been introduced in both Japan and the Puget Sound, in Washington State, where they are now considered to be invasive.